 The volcanic eruption in Iceland that brought the aviation industry to a standstill in April has raised new questions and kick-started new research.
 Thousands of travelers remain grounded and airplane companies are suffering great losses due to the threat of volcanic ash, now over Spain and Morocco.
-This has led to engineers and researchers to consider whether there is an alternative technology that will allow jet engines to operate in such circumstances.
+This has led engineers and researchers to consider whether there is an alternative technology that will allow jet engines to operate in such circumstances.
 Understanding the composition of volcanic ash could allow engineers to develop new technologies and eliminate the danger posed to jet engine aircraft.

 While airlines have been toying with the idea of in-flight internet access for some time now, decreasing passenger numbers and increasing competitiveness between rival airlines in the US, may prove to be the driving force behind the idea becoming a reality.
 A number of US carriers, including United Airlines, Southwest Airlines and American Airlines, are either testing or have reached the stage of implementing Wi-Fi access on selected flights, marketing this facility as a draw-card for passengers.